-When we begin working on a new app, we don't just Google the topic then hit up Wikipedia for information and images.
-What we do involves traveling to different regions to find specific species or habitats, which may be thousands of miles away (Hooray, field work!).
-We do this so we can see and understand the species in its natural environment, to learn everything we can about it while in the field, photograph it, collect data and then include it (or them) in our apps.
-When we return from the field, we spend countless hours researching and contacting local, state and/or federal experts, and reviewing thousands of images to ensure the best, most representative photos are included in each app.
-We spend weeks putting Quick ID and photo galleries with easy to understand descriptions together as well as citing photo, map and research sources and recognizing anyone who has assisted us in compiling the app.
-Once we have completed the content, we develop the app to make it easy for our users, and finally, we test, test, test each app for bugs and other issues.
-The process always educational and fun, but in the end, it's work.
+The work that goes into making Naturedigger apps is pretty crazy!
+When we start laying out a new app, we don't just Google the topic then hit up Wikipedia for information and images.
+We start by spending countless hours researching the subject and contacting local, state and/or federal experts before heading out to different regions to find specific species or habitats, which may be thousands of miles away (hooray, we love field work!).
+We do this so we can see and understand the species in its natural habitat, to learn everything we can about it while in the field, photograph it, collect data and then include it (or them) in our apps.
+When we return from our fieldwork, we review thousands of images to ensure the best, most representative photos are included in each app.
+We spend weeks putting Quick ID slides and photo galleries together as well as citing photos, maps and ensuring sources are correct as well as acknowledging anyone who has assisted us in developing the app.
+Once we have completed the content, we develop the app to make it easy for our users, and finally, we test, test, test each app for bugs and other issues (i.e. typos, odd fonts, etc.) The process is always educational and fun, but in the end, it's work.

 We hope you love our apps as much as we love making them for you, and we appreciate and need your support, we really do...but first and foremost, we hope you learn something new and are inspired to become involved in conservation efforts locally or globally.